 Treatment for bipolar disorder is a combination of medication and psychotherapy.
 Medication works as antidepressants and mood stabilizers while therapy provides a person with support and guidance.
 Because this disorder is a lifelong illness, it’s vital to establish a treatment plan that can last long-term.
 Without treatment, the symptoms will worsen to a point where a person can no longer function.

-At the Phoenix Recovery and Counseling Centers, we offer mental health services and specifically treat those suffering from bipolar disorder.
-Our services include a PHP Day program, Intensive Outpatient program and general outpatient program.
-Furthermore, the Phoenix Recovery and Counseling Services provides support for patients in finding the right residential care with one of our community partners.
+At The Phoenix Recovery Center, we offer mental health services and specifically treat those suffering from bipolar disorder.
+Our services include a Residential Program, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience